ArnaultMICHEL/guacamole-compose/README.md

      - `init/keycloak.key`
    - (re)execute `./setup.sh`

-## (Optional) Adding CA for TLS X.509 client authentication
+## (Optional for MFA with X.509 client certificate) Add your private CA

+With mutual TLS, the TLS server on keycloak need to trust the private CA's that issued X.509 client certificates for authentication.

-Add your own CA that issue end user authentication certificates to `myCompanyCA.pem` file, in PEM format (base64 encoded).
+For that, you need to add your private CA(s) that issue end user authentication certificates to `trustedCAs` folder, in PEM format (base64 encoded).

+You can setup a small PKI using this [documentation](./mini-pki/readme.md).

 ## DNS records